Memory Card Reader for Laptop: Get Your Data

 • On Mac: Drag the memory card’s icon from the Finder sidebar to the Trash Can (which will change to an Eject symbol), or right-click the icon and choose “Eject.”

-Then, you can safely unplug the external reader or remove the card from a built-in slot.
+After safe ejection, you can safely unplug the external reader or remove the card from a built-in slot.

 Choosing the Perfect Memory Card Reader for Your Laptop: Key Considerations